 At university I completed a straight applied science undergraduate degree covering a broad range of subjects including biology, physics, chemistry and maths.
-It was the biology subjects, particularly the physiology and molecular biology subjects that I enjoyed most and found easiest to do well at (both facts of which probably feed off each other).
+It was the biology subjects, particularly the physiology and molecular biology subjects that I enjoyed most and found easiest to do well at, I guess creating a positive feedback loop!

 As a medical researcher, I quickly learned that biological systems governing our body and the natural world are unimaginably complex.
 As a researcher, every question answered would open the door on a dozen new, unanswered questions.

 One of the great things about science is it always affords an opportunity to learn.
 I’ve always felt that concepts are most clear to me when I try to teach them to someone else.

 In addition, the role of Education Coordinator means that I interact with literally thousands of school-aged students each year and share my passion for science, with the knowledge that hopefully some of them will be inspired to take on STEM based learning (particularly that related to medical research) in the future.

 I appreciate that not every student I work with will go on to be a future scientist, however I feel it is extremely important that the general population of Australia has a healthy base of scientific literacy.

 At this stage, I couldn’t image a career outside of science.
 I guess the thing I love most about science is that it gives you the base knowledge underpinning how so many things work in our lives, and yet new knowledge is constantly being acquired that can sometimes alter this knowledge.
 It’s a very dynamic career.

 Do you have a question about careers in medical research or science?
 Contact Dr St Pierre ask, or find out more about participating in our Education Program.